These pages do not apply outside Great Britain.

 If an Employment Tribunal finds there has been a breach of the Equality Act, the main remedy it can award is compensation.
 A tribunal can also make recommendations.
 There is a separate page on Resolving disputes.

-A Court of Appeal case called Vento v Chief Constable of West Yorkshire Police (2002) distinguished three bands of compensation for injury to feelings, often called the 'Vento bands'.
-These have been increased for inflation in a subsequent case but are still known as the Vento bands.
+A Court of Appeal case called Vento v Chief Constable of West Yorkshire Police (link to bailii.org) (2002) distinguished three bands of compensation for injury to feelings.
+These are normally called the 'Vento bands'.

 In 2011, the median injury to feelings award (including aggravated damages) in disability discrimination cases was £5,000.
 Of 45 awards, 3 were below £1000, and 26 were above £5,000.
 Source: Equal Opportunities Review, August 2012, p227ff.